MarksMultiverse/MMblog/content/docs/BICEP-automate-AIB.md

 categories = ["Bicep"]
 +++

 Of course we want to secure and keep our Azure tenant tidy with the help of Azure Policies.
 And without any hesitation I preach to automate everything!
-But what if these two conflict with one another?
-What if there is an Azure Policy in place that demands a naming standard or tags for resource groups that causes a Azure Image Builder deployment to fail? \
+But what if these two mindsets conflict with one another?
+What if there is an Azure Policy in place that demands a naming standard or tags for resource groups that causes an automated Azure Image Builder deployment to fail? \

 With Azure Image Builder (AIB) we can automate the process of building images for use in an Azure Virtual Desktop environment for instance.
-AIB automatically creates a temporary resource group to store temporary resources which it needs to build the image (storage account, vnet ,vm, disk, etc.).
+AIB automatically creates a resource group to store temporary resources which it needs to build the image (storage account, vnet ,vm, disk, etc.).
 When the build is complete Azure deletes most of these resources.
-This build resource group is given a random name that starts with IT_.
+This build resource group is given a random name that starts with `IT_`.
 When you have policies in place that enforce a certain naming convention of require certain tags on a resource group the AIB build will fail.
-There is a way to make sure that the resource group makes use of the right naming convention and tags.
+But fortunately there is a way to make sure that the resource group makes use of the right naming convention and tags.

-So this blog covers two aspects:
+So in general this blog covers two aspects:
 1. Automate AIB in Bicep
 2. Customize the build resource group for AIB